google/import-mailbox-to-gmail/README.md

 2. Create a new project.

-If you have not used the API console before, select Create a project from the Select a project dropdown list.
+ * If you have not used the API console before, select "Create a project" from the Select a project dropdown list.

-If this is not your first project, use the Create Project button.
+ * If this is not your first project, use the "Create Project" button.

 3. Enter "Gmail API" (or any name you prefer) as the project name and press the "Create" button.
 If this is your first project you must agree to the Terms of